From £35,48510

 16 Skoda Superb 2024 static

 Skoda has gained a reputation as the quiet overachiever of the Volkswagen Group.
-The Superb is the perfect example of how the brand takes mass-market VW mechanicals and software, and then makes them just that bit more usable and accessible with careful design, and by adding a well-judged selection of physical controls, while also avoiding technology excesses and overstyling.
+The Superb is the perfect example of how the brand takes mass-market VW mechanicals and software, and then makes them just that bit more usable and accessible by the application of careful design.
+A well-judged selection of physical controls, and a disdain for technology excesses and overstyling, stand the Superb in very fine stead.

 Illya Verpraet